A Guide To Fill Power

 - The larger the down cluster the more air it traps.

 - The larger the down cluster the higher it will loft.

 - The larger the down cluster the better the insulating power.

 - The larger the down cluster the lighter the down pillow, down comforter or feather bed will be.

-- The higher the fill power the heavier the pillow.
-NOT True.
+The higher the fill power the heavier the down pillow?

-- The higher the fill power the higher the fill weight.
-NOT True.
+The higher the fill power the higher the fill weight?

-We have chosen these designs because they are the most efficient designs for allowing the down to reach it's maximum loft.
-Whether we like it or it not quality alone doesn't always win the day but big billowy and all fluffed up down comforters sure do look better than flat down comforters.
+We have chosen these designs because they are the most efficient designs for allowing the down to reach its maximum loft.
+Whether we like it or not, quality alone doesn't always win the day but big billowy and all fluffed up down comforters sure do look better than flat down comforters.